Privacy of Dependent Users Against Statistical Matching: Introduction

-We use the notion of ``perfect privacy'', as introduced in our prior work~\cite{tifs2016}, to evaluate privacy of user traces.
-The perfect privacy notion provides an information theoretic guarantee on privacy in the presence of a strong adversary who has complete knowledge on users' prior data traces.
-Through a series of work~\cite{ISIT18-longversion1,nazanin_ISIT2017,ciss2017,ciss2018, tifs2016}, we have derived the degree of user anonymization and data obfuscation required to obtain perfect privacy\textemdash assuming that the data traces of different users are \emph{independent} across users.
-Particularly, we evaluated the case of independent and identically distributed (i.i.d.) samples from a given user and the case when there is temporal correlation within the trace of a given user \cite{ISIT18-longversion1,nazanin_ISIT2017} (but independent across users).
+{We use the notion of ``perfect privacy'' and ``no privacy'', as introduced in our prior work~\cite{tifs2016, Nazanin_IT}, to evaluate the privacy of user traces.} The ``perfect privacy'' notion provides an information-theoretic guarantee on privacy in the presence of a strong adversary who has complete knowledge on users' prior data traces. { On the opposite extreme is the notion of `no privacy''.
+It means there exists an algorithm for the adversary to estimate the actual data points of users with diminishing error probability.} Through a series of work~\cite{Nazanin_IT,nazanin_ISIT2017,ciss2017,ciss2018, tifs2016,Nazanin_CISS2019}, we have derived the degree of user anonymization and data obfuscation required to obtain perfect privacy\textemdash assuming that the data traces of different users are \emph{independent} across users.
+Particularly, we evaluated the case of independent and identically distributed (i.i.d.) samples from a given user and the case when there is temporal dependency within the trace of a given user~\cite{Nazanin_IT,nazanin_ISIT2017} (but independent across users).
 In this work, we expand our study to the case where there is dependency between the data traces of users.
-That is, we investigate the conditions needed to achieve perfect privacy using anonymization and obfuscation techniques in the presence of dependency between the data traces of users.
+That is, we investigate how privacy is affected by the presence of dependency between the data traces of users when anonymization and obfuscation techniques are used. { We show that dependency significantly reduces the privacy of users.
+Specifically, we show that the same anonymization and obfuscation levels that could produce perfect privacy for independent users result in no privacy for dependent users.
+Thus, in the presence of inter-user dependency, we need to employ much stronger anonymization and obfuscation compare to the case data traces of different users are independent.}